chriskk/dotfiles/README.md

 dotfiles $ chsh -s /bin/zsh
 ```

+* To keep the default bash shell for OS X's Terminal application,
+`Preferances... -> General tab -> Shells open with : Command -> /bin/bash`.

 Zsh plugins and themes are installed via Antigen.
 Edit `zshrc` to add, remove or to change them.